dogancelik/slim-json/README.md

 # SlimJson
-SlimJson is an easy-to-use and advanced JSON package for Slim PHP framework.
+SlimJson is an easy-to-use and advanced JSON middleware for Slim PHP framework.
 SlimJson helps you write web apps that return JSON output.

 ## How to install
 You can install SlimJson with Composer by: